 - 1. The County will limit long-term borrowing to capital improvements that cannot be financed from current revenues. - 2.
 When the County finances capital projects by issuing bonds, it will pay back the bonds within a period not to exceed the expected useful life of the asset. - 3.
-Total amount of general obligation outstanding debt will not exceed 5.75% of total assessed valuation. - 4.
+By statute, Ttotal amount of general obligation outstanding debt will not exceed 5.75% of total assessed valuation.
+The actual outstanding debt ratio will be reported with the annual budget. - 4.
 The County will not use debt for current operations. - 5.
 The County will continue to maintain good communications with bond rating agencies about its financial condition.
 The County will continue full disclosure on every financial report and bond prospectus.